YCathyHu/compound-hazard-economic-footprint-model/README.md

-# compound-event
+# compound-hazard-model
-An input-output method to assess the economic footprint of a compound event.
+An input-output method to assess the economic footprint of a compound hazard.

 Sample_BaseFrTrade_ProSpecialization.m - a sample of Matlab script for the compound scenario when multi-scale floods in reigon C collide with a 30%-24 pandemic control in the global economy with the 'MANR-C' and 'MANR-B' sectors make non-substitutable specialized products.